top of page

 Rich from BDEStyle explaining to his friend that his girlfriend dumped him because he didn't communicate about his erectile dysfunction issues and because he lived a poor lifestyle

-As we've discussed psychological (mental) causes that may affect our ability to perform after a breakup, sometimes we might be heading into a new relationship with ED issues that are physical and were already existing prior to your previous relationship.
+As we've discussed psychological (mental) causes that may affect our ability to perform after a breakup, sometimes we might be heading into a new relationship with issues "getting it up" that are physical and were already existing prior to your previous relationship.

 This is something you need to address.

-We mentioned earlier that sometimes our partners may leave us because of erection issues.
-But it's not always the "erection" part or "lack of" that causes partners to leave us.
+We mentioned earlier that sometimes our partners may leave us because of sexual performance issues.
+But it's not always because of the inability to "get it up" that causes partners to leave us.
 Sometimes it's because we fail to effectively communicate about it with our partners.
 At the same time, some of us avoid seeking help from a doctor to rule out physical causes because we don't want to admit the problem.

-Get To The Bottom Of Your Erectile Dysfunction Issues After Your Breakup
+Get To The Bottom Of Your Sexual Performance Issues After Your Breakup

-If you're in this boat, then it's time to seek help from a doctor for a an accurate diagnosis.
-This can be the start of your self improvement arc.
+If you're in this boat, then it's time to seek help from a doctor for an accurate diagnosis.
+This can be the start of your self-improvement arc.

-Lab work can help rule out endocrinological ED or hormonal ED.
-It can also help rule out vasculogenic ED (leading cause) that is usually caused by health diseases and conditions like diabetes, high blood pressure, etc. that affect blood flow to the penis
+Lab work can help rule out endocrinological or hormonal issues.
+It can also help rule out health diseases and conditions like diabetes, high blood pressure, etc. that affect blood flow to the penis.

-MRI's and CT scans can show neurological ED causes like impingements, nerve issues and spinal cord issues.
+MRI's and CT scans can show impingements, nerve issues, and spinal cord issues.
 These are just examples.
-But, it's a good start for anyone looking to rule out physical causes of ED.
+But, it's a good start for anyone looking to rule out physical causes downstairs.

 Next, would be treating the physical cause at the root.
-Vasculogenic ED is the leading cause for most physical ED cases.
-This is usually because of health issues and diseases that cause poor blood flow to the penis in the first place.
+This is usually because of health issues and diseases that cause poor performance in the penis in the first place.

 Most people going through a breakup usually think about getting in shape or eating healthier as motivation for them to get back out there.
-But there might be blockages or weakened blood vessels because of "EXCESSIVE" poor lifestyle choices that dieting and exercise may not be enough to get the engine (erection) to start or to stay running (literally).
+But there might be blockages due to poor lifestyle choices that dieting and exercise may not be enough to get the engine to start or to stay running (literally).

-The Phoenix Device May Help Jumpstart Your Erections In Your Next Relationship
+The Phoenix Device May Help Jumpstart Your Sexual Performance In Your Next Relationship

-The best way to treat ED is to understand the type of ED you have and find the right type of treatment for it and make the appropriate lifestyle changes that we talked about.
+The best way to optimize performance in the bedroom or treat sexual decline and to understand the type of performance issue you have going on.
+Then you can find the right type of treatment for it and make the appropriate lifestyle changes that we talked about.

 the phoenix

-In addition to that, new at-home shockwave devices such as The Phoenix, is a great way to help treat the leading cause of ED.
+In addition to that, new at-home shockwave devices such as The Phoenix, is a great way to help treat the natural decline men face in the bedroom.
 The Phoenix uses Li-ESWT technology that has been used in men's health clinics for over a decade.
-Guys can turn back the clocks on their penises by doing shockwave treatment at home and reclaiming their erections in the bedroom.
+Guys can turn back the clocks by doing shockwave treatment at home and reclaiming their sexual confidence in the bedroom.

-Li-ESWT (the acronym) is a treatment option for men that has been used to restore blood flow to the penis by growing new blood vessels and repairing weakened ones (a process called angiogenesis).
-This makes it easier for men who suffered poor blood to their penis to either become more responsive to PED5i treatment (Cialis or Viagra) or wane off of medication.
+Li-ESWT (the acronym) is a treatment option for men that has been used to restore sexual decline in men struggling to achieve and maintain performance with their partners.
+This makes it easier for men who suffered from a decline to either become more responsive in the bedroom.

-By following Dr. Thompson's 120 day Phoenix protocol of 16 treatments (one month on and one month off rest), your typical "average" guy with sexual performance issues will not only notice progressional improvements in their erection quality, but the potential to walk into their next relationship with a newfound confidence to perform in the bedroom.
+By following Dr. Thompson's 120-day Phoenix protocol of 16 treatments (one month on and one month off rest), your typical "average" guy with sexual performance issues will not only notice progressional improvements in their ability to get it up, but the potential to walk into their next relationship with a newfound confidence to perform in the bedroom.

-Even If Your ED Was Because Of A Physical Cause, Do NOT Neglect The Psychological Causes Either.
+Even If Your Issue Was Because Of A Physical Cause, Do NOT Neglect The Psychological Causes Either.

 Remember, if you feel stressed, your dopamine levels decrease, affecting your mood and motivation to have sex.

 Dopamine is in charge of initiating an erection.
 It transmits messages from the brain to the penis.
-These signals tell the nitric oxide synthase enzyme to make nitric oxide in the body (important for erections).
-After that, nitric oxide expands the blood vessels in the penis, allowing blood to circulate and causing an erection.
+These signals tell the nitric oxide synthase enzyme to make nitric oxide in the body (important for getting a boner).
+After that, nitric oxide expands the blood vessels in the penis, allowing blood to circulate and causing you to "rise to the occasion".

-So without the right amounts of dopamine, or an imbalance (and increase in cortisol) sex drive could be low, and getting an erection could be even more challenging.
+So without the right amounts of dopamine, or an imbalance (and increase in cortisol) sex drive could be low, and getting it up could be even more challenging.

 Remember, if you're not ready to get back out there, do not force yourself to.
 Take this time to heal and rediscover yourself both mentally and physically.
 But, when you do get back out there, know that things are going to be different and sometimes the sex will be unpredictable.

-The important thing is to learn to understand the different types of ED so you can step in the right direction.
-This way, you can make distinctions rather than assume the worse when it comes to what is causing this erection hiccup.
+The important thing is to learn to understand the different types of sexual performance issues so you can step in the right direction.
+This way, you can make distinctions rather than assume the worst.

-Erectile dysfunction is not a life sentence; you can overcome it after a breakup.
+Having issues downstairs is not a life sentence; you can overcome it after a breakup.
 But, like we advise everyone, YOU MUST TREAT THE WHOLE BODY, not just the penis.
-If you get ED because of a breakup, it can always come back if you don't choose to live a healthier lifestyle.
+If you have trouble getting it up because of a breakup, it can always come back if you don't choose to live a healthier lifestyle.

 As always, if you guys have any questions about the topic today or want to share some of your own personal experiences or concerns, feel free to leave a comment down below or send us a message.